-From the Compton's Cafeteria riots to decades of Pride parades, drag queens have always been champions of political activism.
+From the Compton's Cafeteria riots to decades of pride parades, drag queens have always been champions of political activism.
 It's hardly surprising, then, that queens were instrumental in Ireland's battle for marriage equality, helping to cinch the 2015 vote to legalize same-sex marriage by constitutional amendment.
 The charge was led by Panti Bliss, an Irish queen who was sued for calling anti-equality campaigners homophobic on national television and later delivered a viral speech about the reality of living with homophobia that won her international acclaim.

-Bliss brought the battle for marriage equality into theaters, nightclubs, and drag shows; alongside a rising class of activist queens, drag culture played a decisive role in securing a marriage equality victory by engaging Ireland's queer youth.
+Bliss brought the battle for marriage equality into theaters, nightclubs, and drag shows; alongside a rising class of activist queens, drag culture played a decisive role in securing a marriage-equality victory by engaging Ireland's queer youth.

 It's a common complaint that gay and drag culture can be misogynistic and exclusionary; gay clubs are often said to disregard non-male segments of the LGBTQ umbrella, specifically women.
-Those criticisms are echoed in complaints about everything from our mainstream media to our dating apps—a regular reminder that gays can be as misogynist and racist as straight men, making intersectionality within our politics sometimes feel like a distant dream.
+Those criticisms are echoed in complaints about everything from our mainstream media to our dating apps—a regular reminder that gays can be as misogynistic and racist as straight men, making intersectionality within our politics sometimes feel like a distant dream.

 Drag, specifically, is often criticized as an exploitative act, in which cis men don stereotypes of femininity and parody the very real oppression women face without ever being subject to it themselves.
 (Case in point: A Glasgow pride parade banned drag queens in 2015 for their potential to give rise to transphobia and misogyny, though the ban was later rescinded after widespread criticism.)